Ronald Takaki: Academic career

 His initial teaching experience was in 1966 at the University of California at Los Angeles, where he taught the first Black History course offered at that institution.
 When recalling his first day teaching this course, he stated, "When I walked into the classroom I discovered it was held in a huge auditorium - 500 seats and every seat was taken, and students were sitting in the aisles, and there was a loud chitter-chatter, the students were excited...As I made my way to the front of the auditorium all of a sudden a silence descended in this room and their eyes were riveted on me and I could just feel them saying to themselves, 'Funny, he doesn't look black'."
 One of his students on the first day asked what the class was going to learn about "revolutionary tactics," and he later recalled that his immediate response was to suggest that he hoped students would learn skills of critical thinking and effective writing—and that these could be quite revolutionary.

 In 1971, he accepted a teaching position at Berkeley where his general survey course, "Racial Inequality in America: a Comparative Perspective," led the development of an undergraduate ethnic studies major and an ethnic studies Ph.D. program.
 For the next three decades, he continued to be an important contributor in the growth of the program.
 He was involved in developing the school's multicultural requirement for graduation: the American Cultures Requirement.
 The long-time Professor of Asian American Studies retired in 2003.

-In a course on Asian American Studies, one of his students was Lela Lee, creator of the cartoon Angry Little Asian Girl.